xg590/IoT/Video_Streaming/README.md

 * Least library dependency on rover (Install package is a nightmare on raspberry pi)
 ### Solution
 1. Avoid <i>picamera</i> and use <i>raspivid</i>
-2. Redirect raspivid stdout (video stream in h264) to server via <i>ssh</i>
+2. Redirect raspivid stdout (video stream in h264 saves bandwidth) to server via <i>ssh</i>
-3. Encoding on the intermediate server then distribute in mjpeg
+3. Encoding on the intermediate server adn distribute in mjpeg (this format can be put into html directly)
 ### Implement (Proof of concept)
 1. Capture video and listen on a local port 3333 on raspberry pi (it turned out that there is no noticeable burden on raspberry pi)
 ```shell